walkerRnD/codebuff/npm-app/knowledge.md

   console.log(green('All changes staged'))
 }
 ```
-These changes aim to provide a more intuitive and familiar experience for users while maintaining the unique features of Manicode.
+These changes aim to provide a more intuitive and familiar experience for users while maintaining the unique features of Codebuff.

 ## Note on Project Evolution

-As an AI-powered tool, Manicode is designed to learn and evolve.
+As an AI-powered tool, Codebuff is designed to learn and evolve.
 It can update knowledge files as it works, improving its understanding and capabilities over time.

 ## WebSocket Communication